 As a parish of the Archdiocese, we are a Christian community of believers and followers of Christ Jesus.
 We call and welcome all to join our family of faith as we seek to live the Gospel values in our daily lives, community and world.
 We are committed to providing spiritual nourishment through the worship of God, celebration of the sacraments, Christian education, and use of our time, talent and treasure in serving others with compassion and love.

 Registration is available any time in the Parish Rectory (M-Sat 9a-5p, Sun 8a-1p).

-Our Welcoming Committee is available the first Sunday of every other month.
-Please stop by the back of church, say hello, and become part of our community.
+Our Welcoming Committee is available the first Sunday of every month in room 98 in conjunction with hospitality Sunday.
+Please stop by, say hello, and become part of our community.

 New Year’s Eve/Day

 - 5:00p (contemporary ensemble *)

 - 8:00a (cantor)